SCPR/kpcc_backroom_handshakes/README.md

     Done.

-Run ```fab build``` to build out the views with data that will be used to display results and charts to the people of the world...
+* Once the script has finished processing, run ```fab build``` to bake out views as flat HTML pages that will be pushed to a S3 bucket and used to display results and charts to the people of the world.

 ----